suvronilchatterjee7-create/System-Design/README.md

 See `DESIGN.md` for requirements, capacity estimates, and architecture reasoning — this is the artifact that matters most for interviews, more than the code itself.

+## What is this, actually?

+See `EXPLANATION.md` for a plain-language walkthrough of what `main.py` does line by line, and — importantly — what this project *is not* yet (a live public website), and what would need to be added to make it one.